Homo ergaster: Social structure and dynamics

 H. ergaster lived on the African savannah, which during the Pleistocene was home to a considerably more formidable community of carnivorans than the present savannah.
 Hominins could probably only have adapted to life on the savannah if effective anti-predator defense behaviours had already evolved.
 Defense against predators would likely have come through H. ergaster living in large groups, possessing stone (and presumably wooden) tools and effective counter-attack behaviour having been established.
 In modern primates that spend significant amounts of time on the savannah, such as chimpanzees and savannah baboons, individuals form large, multi-male, groups wherein multiple males can effectively work together to fend off and counter-attack predators, occasionally with the use of stones or sticks, and protect the rest of the group.
 It is possible that similar behaviour was exhibited in early Homo.
 Based on the male-bonded systems within bonobos and chimpanzees, and the tendency towards male bonding in modern foragers, groups of early Homo might have been male-bonded as well.
 Because of the scarcity of fossil material, group size in early Homo cannot be determined with any certainty.
 Groups were probably large, it is possible groups were above the upper range of known group sizes among chimpanzees and baboons (c.
 100 individuals or more).
 In 1993, palaeoanthropologists Leslie C. Aiello and R. I. M. Dunbar estimated that the group size of H. habilis and H. rudolfensis, based on neocortex size (as there is a known relationship between neocortex size and group size in modern non-human primates), would have ranged from about 70–85 individuals.
 With the additional factor of bipedalism, which is energetically cheaper than quadrupedalism, the maximum ecologically tolerable group size may have been even larger.
-Aiello's and Dunbar's group size estimate in regards to H. ergaster was 91–116 individuals.
+Aiello's and Dunbar's group size estimates in regards to H. ergaster was 91–116 individuals.